zaktaw/DrinkBot/README.md

 PartyRoulette is a self hosted bot, so you need to create a new application on Discord Developer Portal (https://discord.com/developers/) to obtain a token for the bot.

-### Edit config.json file

-    config.json

-    {
-    "token": "TOKEN",
-    "drinksChannelID": "CHANNEL_ID",
-    "embedID": "EMBED_ID"
-    }

-1.  token: Remove the TOKEN-placeholder and insert your actual bot token (keep the quotation marks).

-2. drinkChannelID: the bot will only respond to messages in the channel with this ID.
-The embed that displays the drinks should be made in this channel.
-Go to your Discord server, copy the ID of your channel (Developer Mode needs to be enabled in Discord) and insert the ID.

-3. embedID: leave this field the blank.
-The bot will update the field automatically when you use the 'admin embed' command.
+### Set up environment variables

+    export DRINK_BOT_TOKEN="YOUR_TOKEN"
+    export DRINK_BOT_CHANNEL_ID="YOUR_CHANNEL_ID"

+Replace YOUR_TOKEN with your actual bot token and YOUR_CHANNEL_ID with the ID of the channel the bot should respond in.
+For Windows users, use set instead of export.

 ### Add bot to server